What does a scientist look like?

 According to Malcom’s research, women of color—as members of two minority groups—experience more prejudice on average than either white women or minority men.

-Fast-forward to 2014, and another young black scholar named Brittany Harris (above) is finalizing her capstone project for the Georgetown University Master of Professional Studies in Human Resources Management (HRM) program.
+Fast-forward to 2014, and another young black scholar named Brittany Harris (above) is finalizing her capstone project for the Georgetown University Master of Professional Studies in Master's in Human Resources Management (HRM) program.
 Drawing from all that she learned in the program, Harris writes a paper entitled Revisiting the Double Bind: Ensuring the Development and Advancement of Women of Color in Science, Technology, Engineering, and Mathematics (STEM).
 She submitted the piece to Sources of Urban Educational Excellence, a major education conference at Georgia State University, where it was selected from among more than 80 submissions, earning Harris an invitation to present her work during a conference segment called “Black Girls, Black Women, Equity and Innovation.”

 Harris, now an alumna of the HRM program, is fascinated by Malcom’s work and has used it to create a blueprint that colleges and universities can use to advance the careers of minority women in science.
 “Few researchers have been able to capture that experience, which lies at the intersection of race and gender,” Harris said.